andela/rails-api-practice/README.md

 * We will explore how to use the pry gem which is a kind of Ruby debugger.
 * We will read some documentation and try to figure out how to solve our own bugs.

 By the end of this long multi-part tutorial, you will have a basic understanding of how to build a simple rails api without views, javasript files, and controllers that can deliver HTML views.
 This API can then be consumed by a separate client-side Angular application by hitting this api's endpoint and getting back JSON data.
 Bear with me... it'll be worth it.

+#### instructions
+If you're starting at the setting-up-rails-api branch, DO NOT CLONE THIS BRANCH.
+Just follow the instructions below.
+If you already know the basics of Rails, you can switch to another more advanced branch, clone the branch, and follow the README.

+The order of this tutorial:
+1. setting-up-rails-api
+2. unit-testing-models-and-bottles.

+Simply switch to a branch and follow the README

 #### Let's Begin.